-Position Limits and Other Potential Limitations on Futures Trading May Restrict the Creation of Baskets and the Operation of the Fund.
+Position Limits and Other Potential Limitations on Futures Trading May Restrict the Creation of Creation Units and the Operation of the Fund.

 Position Limits.
 CFTC and futures exchange rules impose position limits on market participants, including the Fund, trading in certain commodity futures contracts.
 These position limits prohibit any person from holding a position of more than a specific number of futures contracts.
 Generally, position limits in the physical delivery markets are set at a stricter level during the spot month, which is the month when the futures contract matures and becomes deliverable, versus the limits for any other month or for all months combined.
 Limits are generally applied on an aggregate basis to positions held in accounts that are subject to 10% or greater common ownership or control.
-There are exemptions from this general aggregation requirement.
+In December 2016, the CFTC adopted rule amendments that provide exemptions from the general requirement to aggregate all positions that are held pursuant to 10% or greater common ownership or control.